 MICROBIOLOGY 40 Microbiology Laboratory Preparations 1 UNIT - (RPT 2) (CSU)

-Corequisite: Microbiology 1 or Microbiology 20

-Students prepare media and reagents normally used in a bacteriological laboratory with emphasis on safety and proper use and care of laboratory equipment and supplies.
+Laboratory 3 hours.
+Corequisite: Microbiology 1 or Microbiology 20 Students prepare media and reagents normally used in a bacteriological laboratory with emphasis on safety and proper use and care of laboratory equipment and supplies.